-George Williams Mews offers supported housing and life skills training across 5 shared houses and two blocks of flats to 90+ residents.
+George Williams Mews provides supported housing for more than 90 residents across five shared houses and two blocks of flats.

-We also provided 5 accessible en-suite rooms and 24 self-contained flats for people with mobility impairments.
+We also offer five accessible en-suite rooms and 24 self-contained flats for people with mobility impairments.

 How can I live here?